XRPLF/xrpl-dev-portal/content/resources/contribute-documentation/documentation-translations.md

 ---
-html: documentation-languages.html
+html: documentation-translations.html
-parent: contributing-to-documentation.html
+parent: contribute-documentation.html
-blurb: Doc translation guidelines.
+blurb: Learn how to contribute and maintain translations of the documentation on this website.
 ---
 # Translations